A Global Merger Surmounts Multifaceted Opposition

 The best-laid acquisition plans can face fierce opposition from activist shareholders or other investors with widely different concerns and agendas.
 One group might contest the financial terms of the deal.
 Another group may launch equally resolute campaigns based on political considerations, or simply because they feel that investments in the developing world face too uncertain of a prospect.

-The company collaborated with LEVICK on a well-planned strategic communications campaign that involved proactive engagement with media and investors, coupled with a dynamic search engine optimization and marketing program.
+The company collaborated with LEVICK on a well-planned strategic communications campaign that involved proactive engagement with media and investors, coupled with a dynamic search engine optimization and marketing program to control what journalists and other interested parties found on the Internet.
 Persistent and consistent messaging justified the deal price while reassuring investors that the basis for valuation was solid.

 The recommendations by the proxy advisory service were effectively neutralized.
 The necessary vote was secured by a comfortable margin and the transaction closed on time.